GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 - Windowslive
 - Yahoo

-If you want to integrate a provider not found in the list, follow the instructions given [here](#supporting-a-new-strategy).
+To integrate a provider not mentioned above, follow the instructions [below](#supporting-a-new-strategy).

-## Setting up social login for an app with Passport
+## Setting up social login

 This section describes the steps required to materialize the [sample workflow](#sample-authentication-flow) described above.
 In this particular case we will offer a couple of authentication choices.
 In our example setup, the protected application will be oxTrust (the app used for Gluu administration!).